ankaAR/bestiario5e/_creatures/halaster-blackcloak.md

 ***Cast Spell.*** Halaster casts a spell of 3rd level or lower.

-***Spell Ward (Costs 2 Actions).*** Halaster expends a spell slot of 4th level or lower and gains 5 temporary hit points per level of the slot.
+***Spell Ward (cuesta 2 acciones).*** Halaster expends a spell slot of 4th level or lower and gains 5 temporary hit points per level of the slot.